9 Things You Didn’t Know You Could Do in Adobe Media Encoder

 In the Export Settings dialog box, you can choose to apply three different types of overlays—images, names, and timecode.
 All of these overlays can be found under the Effects tab located just under the main Export Settings section.

-You can use image overlays to add a watermark to your content or to embed a logo in a corner of your frame to help brand your content.
+You can use image overlays in Premiere Pro to add a watermark to your content or to embed a logo in a corner of your frame to help brand your content.
 To add an image overlay, first, check the box and then choose your image via the Applied drop-down menu.
 Be sure to use a PNG or other image file that supports transparency.

 Use name overlays to properly label and organize your footage.
 This is helpful when you’re working with dailies, or editing footage from a multicamera shoot, etc. These overlays allow you to add a prefix and suffix, and select how you want the name to be formatted—Prefix and Suffix Only, Source File Name (with or without extension), or Output File Name (with or without extension).